-CMC extends SAT, ACT test-optional policy for Fall 2022 applicants
+CMC adopts SAT, ACT test-optional policy for Fall 2022 applicants

 The CMC Office of Admission is pleased to announce that our interim test-optional policy has been extended for the Fall 2022 application cycle.
 As a result, students will not be required to submit SAT and/or ACT scores for admission.